 Schütz suggests that the second choir could be placed elsewhere in the church, quite a normal practice in those days.
 Remember Schütz is a student of Gabrieli (poly-choral music in the San Marco).
 Schütz-biographer, Martin Gregor-Dellin, even suggest: in the Hall of the Church, hailing the 'arrival' of the 'men in power', the Princes (or their Representatives) and the Emperor.
-[The Elector of the Pfalz (Palatine) is not mentioned, he was disgraced and lived in exile in The Hague].
 They should sing with full voice but gracefully:

 Vivant tria tutamina pacis. (= the three Peace keepers)

-The effect will have been quite impressive: One hears the continuous prayer for peace, embedded in the sound of the consort of violas-da-gamba, a 'humane' sonority which has no equal in the modern instrumentarium, but coming from 'far', from the Choir of the Church, where the Altar is, while the festive 'vivats' fill the Church, perhaps enforced by the sound of trumpets or trombones.
-In the end however only the prayer remains, because in the final part Choir I and II join forces in one: Da pacem domine, in diebus nostris.
+The impact will have been quite impressive: One hears the continuous prayer for peace, embedded in the sound of the consort of violas-da-gamba, a 'humane' sonority which has no equal in the modern instrumentarium, but it is coming from 'far', from the Choir of the Church, where the Altar is, while the festive 'vivats' fill the Church, perhaps enforced by the sound of trumpets/trombones.
+In the end however only the prayer remains, because in the final part Choir I and II join forces both singing/praying: Da pacem domine, in diebus nostris.

 In this video I tried to evoke this using a 'text-overlay' while Cantus Cölln and Musica Fiata perform this motet.
 In my humble opinion Heinrich Schütz also tried to deliver a message to the 'men in power'.
 Just listen and you will feel it.